farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 - Tick 2 segments for a `risky position`.
 - Tick 1 segment for a `controlled position`.

+When a clock is filled, a narrative element in the story is now resolved.
+Either the PCs got closer to their goal, or danger has come to fruition and makes the situation more complicated.

 ## Health and Condition

 When a PC gets hurt as a result of a consequence, they take `stress`.
 Each stress ticks a segment on the PC's `stress clock ⨁`.